home

 Parsing JSON

 We've read our file and have a string, which in Zig is a []u8.
-Populating a Config struct is just two more lines:
+Populating a Config struct is just a few more lines:

 const data = try std.fs.cwd().readFileAlloc(allocator, path, 512);